yafshar/kim_commands/kim_commands.rst

 .. note::
     No declaration of the number of elements in this array was given;
-    *kim\_property modify* will automatically handle memory management to allow you to append values to the array.
+    *kim\_property modify* will automatically handle memory management to allow an arbitrary number of elements to be added to the array.

 .. note::
-   In the event that you use *kim\_property modify* to set the value of an array index without having set the values of all lesser indices, they will be assigned default values based on the data type associated with the key in the map:
+   In the event that *kim\_property modify* is used to set the value of an array index without having set the values of all lesser indices, they will be assigned default values based on the data type associated with the key in the map: